LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 Variables and data members are the only elements to which values can truly be assigned, but Lasso permits methods to be created which mimic the act of assignment.
-This is done by naming the method with a "=" character at the end.
+This is done by naming the method with a ``=`` character at the end.
-For example, a method that wanted to accept assignment for "foo" would be named "foo=".
-Such a method must accept at least one parameter and must return the assigned value as if it were being called in the role of ":=".
-Methods which permit such assignment are useful as "setters" and let an object control how the assignment is ultimately made.
-See :ref:`the chapter on Types<types>` for more detail on creating setter methods.
+For example, a method that wanted to accept assignment for ``foo`` would be named ``foo=``.
+Such a method must accept at least one parameter and must return the assigned value as if it were being called in the role of ``:=``.
+Methods that permit such assignment are useful as "setters" and let an object control how the assignment is ultimately made.
+See the :ref:`Types <types>` chapter for more detail on creating setter methods.

 Arithmetic